active-group/reacl-c/doc/intro.md

 (dom/button {:onclick (fn [state event] ...)} "Click me")
 ```

-A event handler function takes the current state of the item and the
+An event handler function takes the current state of the item and the
 DOM Event object as arguments.
 It can then do three things: Pass a
 state change upwards, emit an action, or send a message to some other
 item.
-Do specify that, the event handler function must return a value
+To specify that, the event handler function must return a value
 created by `c/return`.
 For example:

 ```clojure